 Answer: It stands for Disk and Execution monitor, and it is a long-running background process that acts on the request.
 The life cycle of daemon commences with the system booting until the system shuts down.

 Question: From where does the daemon originate and how we classify it?

 Answer: The term daemon originated with UNIX.
 In UNIX, the daemon conventionally ends with ‘d’, for example ‘inetd’, ‘nfsd’, httpd’, and ‘lpd’.

 Question: What is the race condition?

-Answer: It is a situation that occurs when different operation performs on the same data at the same time, and the outcome of the execution depends on the order of the operation performed on the data.
+Answer: It is a situation that occurs when different operations performed on the same data simultaneously, and the outcome of the execution depends on the order of the operations performed on the data.
 Evidently, the race condition can provide an undesirable outcome.

 Question: What is process synchronization?

-Answer: When the race condition occurs, it can lead to the undesirable outcome, so to prevent the race condition we follow a process known as synchronization.
+Answer: When the race condition occurs, it can lead to an undesirable outcome, so to prevent the race condition, we follow a process known as synchronization.
 In synchronization, we ensure that only one process executes at a time.

 Question: What is Semaphore?

 Answer: It is a variable that is used to create a synchronized process.
 There are two types of semaphores one is counting semaphores another is Binary semaphore.

 Counting semaphore can have positive integer values, and Binary can only have 1 and 0 as variables.

 Question: Explain FCFS and what is the main problem it can cause.

-Answer: It stands for First Come First Serve (FCFS), it is a scheduling algorithm, according to this algorithm the CPU serve that process first which approach it first.
+Answer: It stands for First Come First Serve (FCFS), it is a scheduling algorithm.
+According to this algorithm, the CPU serves that process first, which approaches it first.
 FCFS can cause the starvation problem in which the process does not get the proper resources.